Presentations

 Game architecture is different

-In this session, I compared building a game (Asteroids) using an entity framework (Ember) and an MVC framework (Robotlegs) and concluded that the entity framework was more suited to this task.
-I then attempted to explain why.
+In which I compared building a game (Asteroids) using an entity-component-system framework and an MVC framework and concluded that the entity framework was more suited to this task.
+I then explained why.
+Continue reading →

 Open source is for life, not just for Christmas

-In which I talk about my experiences developing and managing an open source project (Flint particles) for the past three years, what I learnt, what I experienced, why I did and still do it, and important lessons for anyone contemplating creating or getting involved in an open source project.
+In which I talk about my experiences developing and managing an open source project for the previous three years, what I learnt, what I experienced, why I did and still do it, and important lessons for anyone contemplating creating or getting involved in an open source project.
+Continue reading →

 Re-architecting the designer-developer workflow

-In this session, I discussed and showed a new Flex application architecture that we are using at BrightTALK to enable the rapid development of new projects based on previously designed features.
-This was specifically devised to serve two purposes
+In which I showed a new Flex application architecture that we are using at BrightTALK to enable the rapid development of new projects based on previously designed features.
+Continue reading →

 Application Frameworks – The new kids on the block

-In this session, I compared and contrasted four of the newer application frameworks (also known as micro-architectures) for Flex and Flash projects.
-They are
+In which I compared and contrasted four of the newer application frameworks (also known as micro-architectures) for development of apps with Adobe Flex.
+They are Robotlegs, Swiz, Parsley, Spring Actionscript Continue reading →

 Application Frameworks – The Good, The Bad, and The Ugly

-In this session, I compared and contrasted six different application frameworks (also known as micro-architectures).
-They are
+In which I compared and contrasted six different application frameworks (also known as micro-architectures) for development of apps with Adobe Flex.
+They are Cairngorm, PureMVC, Mate, Parsley, Swiz, Robotlegs Continue reading →

 Particle Effects with Flint

-In this session I introduced viewers to the open source Flint particle system that I develop.
+In which I introduced viewers to the open source Flint particle system that I develop.
+Continue reading →

 Physics for Flash Games

-In this session I described some of the basic and not so basic aspects of developing a physics system for use in Flash games.
+In which I described some of the basic and not so basic aspects of developing a physics system for use in Flash games.
+Continue reading →